 IN THE EVENT OF AN UNDERSTUDY

 If a star name is unwell but the show goes ahead, you’re generally not entitled to a refund.
 At the discretion of the venue and only if by prior arrangement you decide not to see the show, you may be offered an exchange to a future performance.
-This is not be possible for a sold out season and anyway would need to be agreed in advance of curtain up.
+This is not possible for a sold out season and would need to be agreed in advance.

 There’s an urban myth that if the star’s name is above the title of the show and they don’t appear then you are entitled to a refund.
 That may have been true once upon a time, but nowadays it’s less and less likely to be the case.